In the Name of God, Most Gracious, Most Merciful

 The community has steadily diversified to include Muslims of many languages and experiences—all praying side-by-side.
 We consider this as a source of strength to our community, and we are really proud with this diversity.
 Fishers is a very nice suburb in the northeast side of Indianapolis with a rapidly growing population, excellent schools, and services.
 It is one of the best places to raise families.
 Fishers was named the safest in the nation in both 2011and in 2012.
 In 2010, Fishers was ranked eighth in the best places to live according to Money magazine and America’s best affordable suburb by BusinessWeek.

-Our community is very active in practicing dawa, maintaining different educational programs and developing youth, interfaith, and social activities.
+Our community is very active in practicing dawa (preaching of Islam), maintaining different educational programs and developing youth, interfaith, and social activities.

 Eman Schools: Enhancing Islamic Values with Academic Excellence: